USB 3.0: USB 3.1

 In January 2013 the USB group announced plans to update USB 3.0 to 10 Gbit/s (1250 MB/s).
-The group ended up creating a new USB specification, USB 3.1, which was released on 31 July 2013, replacing the USB 3.0 standard.
-The USB 3.1 specification takes over the existing USB 3.0's SuperSpeed USB transfer rate, now referred to as USB 3.1 Gen 1, and introduces a faster transfer rate called SuperSpeed USB 10 Gbps, corresponding to operation mode USB 3.1 Gen 2, putting it on par with a single first-generation Thunderbolt channel.
+The group created a new USB specification, USB 3.1, which was released on 31 July 2013, replacing the USB 3.0 standard.
+The USB 3.1 specification took over the existing USB 3.0's SuperSpeed USB transfer rate, now referred to as USB 3.1 Gen 1, and introduced a faster transfer rate called SuperSpeed USB 10 Gbit/s, corresponding to operation mode USB 3.1 Gen 2, putting it on par with a single first-generation Thunderbolt channel.
 The new mode's logo features a caption stylized as SUPERSPEED+; this refers to the updated SuperSpeedPlus protocol.
-The USB 3.1 Gen 2 mode also reduces line encoding overhead to just 3% by changing the encoding scheme to 128b/132b, with raw data rate of 1,212 MB/s.
+The USB 3.1 Gen 2 mode also reduces line encoding overhead to 3% by changing the scheme to 128b/132b, with a raw data rate of 1,212 MB/s.
 The first USB 3.1 Gen 2 implementation demonstrated real-world transfer speeds of 7.2 Gbit/s.

 The USB 3.1 specification includes the USB 2.0 specification while fully preserving its dedicated physical layer, architecture, and protocol in parallel.
 USB 3.1 specification defines the following operation modes: